Getting Started

 Configuration

-IAM Policy creation
+IAM Policy Creation

 aws iam create-policy \

---policy-name AWSLoadBalancerControllerIAMPolicyDemoPrivateTest \
+--policy-name AWSLoadBalancerControllerIAMPolicy \

 --policy-document file://iam_policy.json

-Command | Description |
+| Parameter | Description |

-aws iam create-policy | This is the AWS CLI command used to create a new IAM policy.
-IAM (Identity and Access Management) is a service provided by AWS that helps you securely control access to AWS resources. |
+aws iam create-policy | The AWS CLI command to create a new IAM policy.
+IAM (Identity and Access Management) is a service that helps you securely control access to AWS resources. |

---policy-name AWSLoadBalancerControllerIAMPolicyDemoPrivateTest | This option specifies the name of the IAM policy you are creating.
-It's important to choose a name that clearly indicates the purpose of the policy, in this case providing permissions for the LoadBalancer Controller. |
+--policy-name AWSLoadBalancerControllerIAMPolicy | The name of the IAM policy.
+Choose a descriptive name that clearly indicates the purpose—in this case, granting permissions for the LoadBalancer Controller. |

-Service Account creation
+Service Account Creation

 eksctl create iamserviceaccount \